uperl/Archive-Ar-Libarchive/README.md

     Change the file permissions of files created when extracting.
 Default is true (non-zero).

+    This option is provided only for compatibility with [Archive::Ar](https://metacpan.org/pod/Archive::Ar).
+    Libarchive does not provide an equivalent to this option, so setting it to false will has no effect.

 - same\_perms

     When setting file permissions, use the values in the archive unchanged.
     If false, removes setuid bits and applies the user's umask.
+Default is true.

-Default is true for the root user, false otherwise.
+    In [Archive::Ar](https://metacpan.org/pod/Archive::Ar) this option is true for root only.

 - chown